meltano/meltano/docs/getting-started.md

 - `LOG_BASED`: [Log-based Incremental Replication](/guide/integration#log-based-incremental-replication)

   The extractor uses the database's binary log files to identify what records were inserted, updated, and deleted from the table since the last run (if any), and extracts only these records.

   This option is not supported by all databases and database extractors.

 - `INCREMENTAL`: [Key-based Incremental Replication](/guide/integration#key-based-incremental-replication)

   The extractor uses the value of a specific column on the table (the [Replication Key](/guide/integration#replication-key), e.g. an `updated_at` timestamp or incrementing `id` integer) to identify what records were inserted or updated (but not deleted) since the last run (if any), and extracts only those records.

 - `FULL_TABLE`: [Full Table Replication](/guide/integration#full-table-replication)

   The extractor extracts all available records in the table on every run.

-    *To learn more about replication methods, refer to the [Data Integration (EL) guide](/guide/integration#replication-methods).*
+  _To learn more about replication methods, refer to the [Data Integration (EL) guide](/guide/integration#replication-methods)._

   1. Find out which replication methods (i.e. options for the `replication-method` [stream metadata](https://hub.meltano.com/singer/spec#metadata) key) the extractor supports by checking its documentation or the README in its repository.

   1. Set the desired `replication-method` metadata for each [selected entity](#select-entities-and-attributes-to-extract) using [`meltano config <plugin> set`](/reference/command-line-interface#config) and the extractor's [`metadata` extra](/concepts/plugins#metadata-extra):

      ```bash
      meltano config <plugin> set _metadata <entity> replication-method <LOG_BASED|INCREMENTAL|FULL_TABLE>

      # For example:
      meltano config tap-postgres set _metadata some_entity_id replication-method INCREMENTAL
      meltano config tap-postgres set _metadata other_entity replication-method FULL_TABLE

      # Set replication-method metadata for all entities
      meltano config tap-postgres set _metadata '*' replication-method INCREMENTAL

      # Set replication-method metadata for matching entities
      meltano config tap-postgres set _metadata '*_full' replication-method FULL_TABLE
      ```

      As you can see in the example, entity identifiers can contain wildcards (`*`) to match multiple entities at once.

      If you've set a table's `replication-method` to `INCREMENTAL`, also choose a [Replication Key](/guide/integration#replication-key) by setting the `replication-key` metadata:

      ```bash
      meltano config <plugin> set _metadata <entity> replication-key <column>

      # For example:
      meltano config tap-postgres set _metadata some_entity_id replication-key updated_at
      meltano config tap-postgres set _metadata some_entity_id replication-key id
      ```

      This will add the [metadata rules](/concepts/plugins#metadata-extra) to your [`meltano.yml` project file](/concepts/project#plugin-configuration):

      ```yml
      environments:
        - name: dev
          config:
            plugins:
              extractors:
                - name: tap-gitlab
                  metadata:
                    some_entity_id:
                      replication-method: INCREMENTAL
                      replication-key: id
                    other_entity:
                      replication-method: FULL_TABLE
-                  '*':
+                   "*":
                      replication-method: INCREMENTAL
-                  '*_full':
+                   "*_full":
                      replication-method: FULL_TABLE
      ```

   1. Optionally, verify that the [stream metadata](https://hub.meltano.com/singer/spec#metadata) for each table was set correctly in the extractor's [generated catalog file](/guide/integration#extractor-catalog-generation) by dumping it using [`meltano invoke --dump=catalog <plugin>`](/reference/command-line-interface#select):

      ```bash
      meltano invoke --dump=catalog <plugin>

      # For example:
      meltano invoke --dump=catalog tap-postgres
      ```

 ## Add a loader to send data to a destination